 - There are several works of art.

-- Various programs and displays for adults, teens and children are offered throughout the year.
+- Various programs and displays for adult, teen and tween, school age, and early childhood are offered throughout the year.